 So, are the SD-WAN advantages enough to compel adoption?
 SD-WAN architecture is now a proven approach to connecting the WAN and offers solid advantages for distributed organizations with critical branch office operations.
 Other SD-WAN benefits include business agility, increased security, improved application performance and lower bandwidth costs.

-IT organizations should consider implementing hybrid WAN architectures to capitalize on the performance and cost benefits of internet and wireless connectivity -- especially for cloud applications.
+IT organizations should consider implementing hybrid WAN architectures to capitalize on the high performance and cost benefits of internet and wireless connectivity, especially for cloud applications.